satyamraj17/THM-Writeups/THM-Road.md

 Only the admin has the feature to add/change the profile picture.
 So, I tried uploading a PHP reverse shell there.
 And it got uploaded.
 The backend isn't checking the file that is being uploaded.

-Meanwhile I also searched for the subdirectories using Ffuf and got the following:
+Meanwhile, I also searched for the subdirectories using Ffuf and got the following:

 ```
 ┌──(kali㉿kali)-[~/Desktop/THM/Road]